ShrihanN343/MyFirstAIProject/README.md

 ## Splitting Data

 In machine learning, training a model requires us to work with finite data.
 In doing so, we must decide how best to split the data.
 Before training a model, the processed dataset must be split into training and testing subsets.
 We selected a 70/30 split of training and testing data respectively.
+This helps prevent the model from overfitting to the training data set.

 ## Model Architecture